-If proceeding with double-sided size selection, resuspend the beads in 55 $\mu$ L of elution buffer.

-- 15. Incubate the sample at room temperature for 2 minutes to allow the sample library to elute off the beads. - 16.
+- 13. Remove the sample from the magnet. - 14.
+Thoroughly resuspend the beads in 25 μ L (or appropriate volume) of 10 mM Tris-HCl, pH 8.0 8.5.
+Centrifuge briefly to collect all droplets.
+Do NOT allow beads to pellet. - If proceeding with double-sided size selection, resuspend the beads in 55 μL of elution buffer. - 15.
+Incubate the sample at room temperature for 2 minutes to allow the amplified sample library to elute off the beads. - 16.
 Place the sample on the magnet to capture the beads.
 Incubate until the liquid is clear. - 17.
-Transfer an appropriate volume of the clear supernatant to a fresh tube(s)/well and proceed with size selection (refer to Appendix A), library QC, target capture or sequencing, as appropriate. - 18.
+Transfer an appropriate volume of the clear supernatant to a fresh tube(s)/well and proceed with double-sided size selection (refer to Appendix B), library QC, target capture or sequencing. - 18.
 Purified, amplified sample libraries can be stored at +2°C to +8°C for 1 2 weeks or at -15°C to -25°C for up to 3 months.